jupyter-server/enterprise_gateway/docs/source/developers/custom-images.md

 }
 ```

-- If using a whitelist (`EG_KERNEL_WHITELIST`), be sure to update it with the new kernel specification directory name (e.g., `python_myCustomKernel`) and restart/redeploy Enterprise Gateway.
+- If using kernel filtering (`EG_ALLOWED_KERNELS`), be sure to update it with the new kernel specification directory name (e.g., `python_myCustomKernel`) and restart/redeploy Enterprise Gateway.
 - Launch or refresh your Notebook session and confirm `My Custom Kernel` appears in the _new kernel_ drop-down.
 - Create a new notebook using `My Custom Kernel`.